lcol3117/MapChannelsRust/README.md

 FAQ:
 - Why the heck does `IdentityToken<O>` exist?
 Why not just use a `mpsc::Receiver<O>`?
 Why does it need a UUID?
   - Debugging would by a nightmare without the UUID, all instances of the same map channel would look exactly the same!
+- Why can I only recieve once with the same identity token?
+  - This is an issue ( #3 ), it should be improved soon.